-The Health Ministry Team works collaboratively with the Parish Nurse and utilizes local resources and educational programs to promote the whole person’s health and wellness.
-In addition, they raise safety awareness and prevention of illnesses and injuries, for our parishioners of all age groups.
-They support and manage the Emergency First Respondent annual training and the free fall flu clinic.
+The Health and Safety/Security Team works collaboratively with the Parish Nurse in utilizing as well as providing information about local resources and educational programs in order to promote the whole person’s health and wellness.
+In addition, the team raises safety awareness and prevention of illnesses and injuries for our parishioners of all age groups including the management of the Emergency First Responder training.

 Stephen Ministers are lay congregation members trained to provide one-to-one care to those who are hurting or experiencing a difficult time in life.